annttu/DiskMapLinux/README.md

 Example:

 	Diskmap - berilia> discover
-	Warning : Got the serial 5629293 from prtconf, but can't find it in disk detected by sas2ircu (disk removed/not on backplane ?)
+	Warning : Got the serial 5629293 from lshw, but can't find it in disk detected by sas2ircu (disk removed/not on backplane ?)
-	Warning : Got the serial 5629293 from prtconf, but can't find it in disk detected by sas2ircu (disk removed/not on backplane ?)
+	Warning : Got the serial 5629293 from lshw, but can't find it in disk detected by sas2ircu (disk removed/not on backplane ?)
-	Warning : Got the disk /dev/rdsk/c3t0d0 from zpool status, but can't find it in disk detected by sas2ircu (disk removed ?)
-	Warning : Got the disk /dev/rdsk/c3t1d0 from zpool status, but can't find it in disk detected by sas2ircu (disk removed ?)

 ## `disks`